Per-sender neural network classifiers for email authorship validation: Related work

 \section{Related work}

-We review prior research work in three related fields: the use of sender profiles in detecting email-borne attacks, the use of neural networks and other machine learning (ML) techniques in identifying document authors, and publicly available descriptions of commercial email security systems.
+We review prior research work in three related fields: the use of sender profiles in detecting email-borne attacks, stylometry and authorship attribution, and publicly available descriptions of commercial email security systems.
 Our review reveals space for using per-sender neural network-based classification techniques in modern-day email security systems.